PaulKinlan/paul.kinlan.me/content/2015-08-06-the-lumpy-web.markdown

 Taking the context of use out of the question, there are still a bewildering set of options for us to consider.

-There are many different types of "Engines": Blink, WebKit, Gecko, Trident... each Engine can power many different Browsers created by Browser vendors such as: Apple, Google, Microsoft, Opera, Samsung, Baidu, Dolphin, ...
+There are many different types of "Engines": Blink, WebKit, Gecko, EdgeHTML... each Engine can power many different Browsers created by Browser vendors such as: Apple, Google, Microsoft, Opera, Samsung, Baidu, Dolphin, ...
 WeChat, Facebook, the list goes on, all develop their systems at different cadences of launch and with each adding new features, fixing inconsistencies, introducing bugs and